Masses of doubly heavy tetraquarks $QQ\bar{n}\bar{q}$ with $J^{P}=1^{+}$: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-D.J. is supported by the National Natural Science Foundation of China under the No. 11565023 and the Feitian Distinguished Professor Program of Gansu (2014-2016).
+D. J. is supported by the National Natural Science Foundation of China under the No. 12165017.
+D. G. thanks Jin-Bo Zhao for hospitality of his visiting Institute of Modern Physics, CAS.
 Y-J.S. is supported in part by the National Natural Science Foundation of China under the Grant No. 11365018 and No. 11375240.